owenroberts/animationfortheweb/README.md

 	fill:blue;
 }
 ```
 You can actually do a lot of the stuff we'll be doing with SVG with CSS3 animations.  <a href="http://24ways.org/2012/flashless-animation/" target="blank">Here's a good tutorial to check out for that</a>.

+###Embedding SVGs

+You've probably noticed that the SVG markup looks really nasty inside your nice HTML page.
+It would be a lot nicer to link the SVG file via a tag like `img` or something like that wouldn't it?
+That's possible but it presents some problems.
+SVGs can be embedded with `img`, `embed`, `object` and `iframe`, but each one has advantages and disadvantages.  `img` won't work with CSS stylesheets.  `object` is the preferred method, because it allows for each PNG or image fallbacks, but has limited support for scripting.  `object` is the best to use for scripting purposes, but also has problems with loading because of the same-origin blocks in modern browsers.
+This article explains the <a href="http://thoughtfulweb.co.uk/thoughts/about/the-best-way-to-add-an-svg-image-to-your-website" target="blank">best ways to embed SVG</a>, and this shows <a href="http://www.schepers.cc/svg/blendups/embedding.html" target="blank">all the embed tags</a>.

+In the end it's usually easier to put up with all the nasty XML/SVG markup so you can write scripts directly into the page, but in later examples we'll actually be scripting directly into the SVG itself.

+If you really want to do this with external files, [check out example 1a](http://theeatingmachine.com/animationfortheweb/ex1-a).

+Note that the CSS stylesheet is embedded inside the SVG:
+`<?xml-stylesheet type="text/css" href="style.css" ?>`
+There are many other drawback and slight annoyances that you will notice in the example, but once it works it can be fun to use.
+Oh, also needs to be run on a local server, <a href="http://lifehacker.com/start-a-simple-web-server-from-any-directory-on-your-ma-496425450" target="blank">here's how to do that</a>.